google/osdfir-infrastructure/charts/timesketch/README.md

 ## Persistence

 The Timesketch deployment stores data at the `/mnt/timesketchvolume` path of the container and stores configuration files at the `/etc/timesketch` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
-This is known to work in GCE and minikube.
+This is known to work in GCP and Minikube.
 See the Parameters section to configure the PVC or to disable persistence.

 ## Upgrading

 If you need to upgrade an existing release to update a value, such as persistent volume size or upgrading to a new release, you can run [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/).
 For example, to set a new release and upgrade storage capacity, run:

 ```console
 helm upgrade my-release \
     --set image.tag=latest